Jacktran123/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   Dom is an object model representation of HTML elements of a web page.
+It help the user edit, interact and access date without changing the HTML or CSS.

 2. What is an event?
+  Event is a way us users interact with webpage using our mouses, keyboards, etc.

 3. What is an event listener?
+  An event listener is how we tell the browser to listen to a specific actions, such as a mouse click or a key pressed.

 4. Why would we convert a NodeList into an Array?
+  So we can use methods that are only available for array such as .map, .filter, etc

 5. What is a component?
+ Component is use to to make our code DRY.
+Component is basically a function that helps us rewrite an element for as many as we want.

 ### Git Set up